Williams ties career high with 6 TD passes, No. 8 USC withstands late Colorado rally for 48-41 win

 THE TAKEAWAY

-USC: Don’t face the Trojans early — they improved to 9-0 under coach Lincoln Riley in August/September games.
+USC: Don’t face the Trojans early — they improved to 9-0 under Riley in August/September games.

 Colorado: Dropped their 20th straight contest against an team ranked in the top 10, according to research provided by the Pac-12.
 The Buffaloes haven’t recorded a win over an AP top-10 team since beating No. 3 Oklahoma 27-24 in Boulder on Sept.
 29, 2007.